 While the “Escondido” part of its name may no longer be true, Puerto Escondido remains one of my favorite destinations in Mexico.
-I first visited this hidden gem along Mexico’s Pacific Coast back in 2018, and now again in January 2021.
+I first visited this gem along Mexico’s Pacific Coast back in 2018, and again in January 2021.
+I have no doubt that I’ll be back again in the future.
 It is one of the most relaxed and easygoing beach destinations in all of Mexico.
+Life is simply better here.

 Once a popular backpacker haven and hidden gem, Puerto has definitely gone pretty mainstream.
 It has developed rapidly due to its growing popularity, but I would still recommend Puerto Escondido to anyone.
-Puerto now attracts all types of travelers, especially those looking for some sun, sand, surf, and cervezas.
+Puerto is a great destination for all types of travelers, especially those looking for some sun, sand, surf, and cervezas.

 How To Get To Puerto Escondido